be-great/Big_Data_Analytics_in_Healthcare/README.md

 ### 5. Cloud-based Real-time SBP & HR Prediction using TCN and Apache Spark (2025)
-*Focuses on real-time prediction of systolic blood pressure (SBP) and heart rate (HR) from streaming physiological data using cloud-based Spark pipelines.*
+*The research aims to build a real-time cloud-based framework for predicting systolic blood pressure and heart rate using Spark streaming and deep learning.*

 ### Methods
 - Real-time SBP and HR prediction from streaming physiological data.